-- RULE 45.
-Elected Officers. (a) The House shall elect its Speaker from among its membership.
-The election of the Speaker shall be by a call of the roll of the members of the House and may not be done by resolution or be combined with any other matter. - (b) The House shall elect its Speaker Pro Tempore from among its membership who shall perform such duties as the Speaker may assign. - (c) The House shall elect a Principal Clerk, who shall continue in office until another is elected.
+RULE 45.
+Elected Officers. - (a) The House shall elect its Speaker from among its membership.

+- (b) The House shall elect its Speaker Pro Tempore from among its membership who shall perform such duties as the Speaker may assign. - (c) The House shall elect a Principal Clerk, who shall continue in office until another is elected.
 The Speaker may appoint a Reading Clerk and shall appoint a Sergeant-at-Arms, both of whom shall serve at the Speaker's pleasure.
 The Principal Clerk, Reading Clerk, and Sergeant-at-Arms shall have and perform duties and responsibilities, not inconsistent with these rules, as the Speaker may assign.
 Unless directed otherwise by the Speaker on behalf of the House, the Principal Clerk or an employee designated by the Principal Clerk shall receive House bills not approved by the Governor. - RULE 46.
 Assistants to Principal Clerk and Sergeant-at-Arms.
 The Principal Clerk and the Sergeant-at-Arms may appoint, with the approval of the Speaker, such assistants as may be necessary to the efficient discharge of the duties of their respective offices. - RULE 47.
 Speaker's Staff; Chaplain; and Pages. (a) The Speaker may appoint one or more staff members to the Speaker, a Chaplain of the House, and pages to wait upon the sessions of the House. - (b) When the House is not in session, the pages shall be under the supervision of the Supervisor of Pages. - (c) The Speaker, at the request of a member, may appoint honorary pages. - RULE 48.
 Member's Staff. (a) Each standing committee and permanent subcommittee shall have a committee assistant.
 The committee assistant to a standing committee or permanent subcommittee shall serve as staff to the chair of the standing committee or permanent subcommittee. - (b) Each member shall be assigned a legislative assistant, unless the member has a committee assistant to serve as legislative assistant. - (c) The selection and retention of committee assistants, legislative assistants, and office assistants shall be the sole prerogative of the individual member or members.
 Such staff shall file initial applications for employment with the Principal Clerk and shall receive compensation as prescribed by the Legislative Services Commission.
 The employment period of such staff shall commence not earlier than the convening date of the General Assembly and shall terminate not later than the final adjournment or recess of the General Assembly unless employment for an extended period is approved by the Speaker.
 The committee assistants, legislative assistants, and office assistants shall adhere to such uniform rules and regulations not inconsistent with these rules regarding hours and other conditions of employment as the Legislative Services Commission shall fix by appropriate regulations.